 A timeline of the events of the great Siege of Kenilworth from its origins in August 1265 to its aftermath in December 1266:

-August 1265 – survivors of the battle of Evesham make their way back to Kenilworth Castle where Eleanor, Countess of Leicester, is waiting with her younger children.
+August 1265 – survivors of the battle of Evesham make their way back to Kenilworth Castle.
 The castle has been kept well provisioned with both food and siege equipment.

-The Countess and her children leave Kenilworth for Dover and eventual exile in France where she finds favour with the French Queen and lives out her life at Montargis.
+The Countess and her younger children are at Dover Castle and eventually go into exile at Montargis Abbey in France.
 Several months of negotiations follow between King and revels within the castle.

 Towards the end of the year Eleanor’s second son, young Simon, leaves the castle to meet with other supporters at Ely.
 On his way back he is captured by Prince Edward and forced to agree to surrender Kenilworth Castle to the King.
 However on arriving at the castle the garrison commander, Henry de Hastings, refuses to comply saying that he holds the castle in the name of the Countess of Leicester and will yield it to none but her.
 Young Simon is then sent under guard to London but escapes on route and flees to France to try to raise support for the rebels.